morganwilde/MIT-opencourceware---6.00/8-efficiency-and-order-of-growth/recitation-handout-optional.md

 ![fibonacci complexity](http://dl.dropbox.com/u/31042440/fibonacci-complexity.png)

-The depth of this tree (the number of levels it has) is n, and at each level we see a branching factor of two (every call to fib generates two more calls to fib).
+The depth of this tree (the number of levels it has) is `n`, and at each level we see a branching factor of two (every call to `fib()` generates two more calls to `fib()`).
 Thus, a loose bound on fib is `O(2**n)`.
 In fact, there exists a tighter bound on Fibonacci involving the Golden Ratio; Google for “Fibonacci complexity” to ﬁnd out more if you’re interested in maths : D